 Some providers will give you the modem for free.
 Yes, that is right.
 A Free Rental.
 The advantage is that if something ever happens to the modem you can count.

 Note: Cogeco, Shaw & Videotron include the modem rental on their internet plans.
 Comwave offers to include the modem, however, an advance Security Deposit is required to cover the cost of the modem.
 Thus making it not a ‘true Free’ rental.

 Not all, but is increasing in popularity, but slowly internet providers are supporting BYOD (or more like BYOM)

-While it is convenient to have all internet services bundled up, one has to be aware of the price to pay for such a perceived convenience.
+While it’s convenient to have services bundled up; one has to be aware of the additional price to pay for such a perceived convenience.